 Learjet crashes off Florida coast, two bodies found

-(Reuters) - A medical flight with probably four people on board crashed into the Atlantic Ocean late on Tuesday shortly after takeoff from Fort Lauderdale, Florida, and two bodies have been recovered, a U.S. Coast Guard spokesman said.
+(Reuters) - A private jet with perhaps four people aboard crashed into the Atlantic Ocean shortly after takeoff from Fort Lauderdale, Florida, on Tuesday, and two bodies have been recovered, a U.S. Coast Guard spokesman said.

 The plane, a Learjet headed for the Mexican resort city of Cozumel, went down several miles east of Fort Lauderdale shortly after 8 p.m.
 (0100 GMT Wednesday), Lieutenant Commander Gabe Somma said.

-"We have recovered two bodies along with the debris field," he said, adding that there was no immediate word on whether anyone had survived or on what had caused the crash.
+"We have recovered two bodies along with the debris field," he said, adding that there was no immediate word on whether anyone had survived.

 Mexico's Communications and Transport Ministry said in a statement that there were four people on board the plane - two pilots and two passengers.

-Somma said the Coast Guard had received reports that four people were aboard the aircraft but said that he could not confirm the number.
+Somma said the Coast Guard had received reports that four people were aboard the aircraft, but that he could not confirm the number.